 Shona Masarin is a New York City-based Australian filmmaker whose work involves the physical, alchemic, and sculptural manipulation of found images and materials to create abstract animations.
 Finished works have taken the form of Super 8mm or 16mm films, film performances with live music, and installations; presented at film festivals in Australia, including the Melbourne International Film Festival, and at various art spaces and galleries in New York.
 She has received funding for her work from the Australia Council for the Arts, the Ian Potter Cultural Trust, and the Jerome Foundation.
-Current projects include a collaboration with choreographer/performer, Cori Olinghouse on a 16mm film based on Olinghouse's Ghost Lines.
+Recent projects include a collaboration with choreographer/performer, Cori Olinghouse on a 16mm film based on Olinghouse's Ghost Lines.

 Screenings + Collaborations